Social Sciences Division

 This course is required for upper-level work in cultural anthropology.

-Having completed an introductory course, students may either enroll in any upper-level course in that area of the anthropology program or enroll in another introductory course to gain a broader understanding of anthropology.
+Having completed an introductory course, students may enroll in either any upper-level course in that area of the anthropology program or in another introductory course to gain a broader understanding of anthropology.

 Many 200-level anthropology courses do not have prerequisites and are open to first-year students.
 These courses are often an intersection of the various subfields and offer a holistic perspective on a particular topic.
 Examples of these courses include ANTH 254 (Asians in/Through Pop Culture) and ANTH 256 (Habitat and Humanity).